pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 }
 ```

 Each returned byte is annotated with `'mut_self` but the bytes are clearly coming from `'remainder`!
-Lets fix it.
+Let's fix it.

 ```rust
 struct ByteIter<'remainder> {